OtterClam/otter-docs-gitbook/using-the-website/staking.md

 ![Paste CLAM contract address](../.gitbook/assets/ohm\_contract.png)

 1. You can select any input currency based on your available wallet balance.
-It is recommended to use MAI as the input currency to minimize the slippage.
+It is recommended to use MAI as the input currency to minimize slippage.

 ![Make sure the output currency is CLAM](../.gitbook/assets/buy\_ohm.png)